stefani-nedelcheva/stefani-nedelcheva/README.md

 ## What I Work On

 - Backend systems and business logic in PHP
-- Laravel applications, APIs, and internal tools
+- Laravel applications, APIs and internal tools
-- Frontend features with Vue, React, and Next.js
+- Frontend features with Vue, React and Next.js
 - Performance optimization and caching strategy
-- Refactoring, code quality, and long-term maintainability
+- Refactoring, code quality and long-term maintainability

 ## Featured Projects